TNDC2002/PEproject/documents/report.md

 In summary, _SmashBruh_ is not just a movie rental website; it's a gateway to a world of cinematic wonders.

+With the rise of media streaming platform, it is apparent that
 ## **2. Table of content**

 - [**1. _SmashBruh_ Movie Renting Website - Documentation**](#1-smashbruh-movie-renting-website---documentation)